 Coinciding with the upcoming Chris Killip retrospective published by Thames and Hudson, and the retrospective exhibition opening later this year at The Photographers Gallery in London, this panel discussion will focus on the life and works of Chris Killip.

 Against a background of shipbuilding and coal mining, Chris witnessed and photographed the togetherness of communities and the industries that sustained them, and stayed long enough to see their loss.
 His seminal works include In Flagrante, Isle of Man and Seacoal.

 The panel will comprise Matthew Killip and Mary Halpenny-Killip from The Chris Killip Photography Trust, Ken Grant, editor, and essay writer of the book & Niall Sweeney designer of the book.
-The panel will be introduced by Tracy Marshall-Grant, curator of the exhibition, and chaired by Martin Parr.
+The panel will be chaired by Tracy Marshall-Grant, curator of the exhibition.

 15.00 to 15.45 / DAVID O’MARA